-The certificated staff elects a Site Leadership Team (SLT) each year that consists of the school administrators, the department chairs including special education, Teaching and Learning Council leader, and additional teacher representatives.
+The certificated staff elects a Site Leadership Team (SLT) each year that consists of the school administrators, the department chairs including special education, a Teaching and Learning Council leader, and additional teacher representatives.
 The SLT ensures a diverse perspective and makes sure each department and grade level is represented and that all teachers' input is considered.
 This also helps to ensure that Malibu High is "leading from the middle" and that this group is representative of the school staff.
 This committee combines the old "Leadership Committee" and the "PD Committee."

 State assessment data has continued to show that while MHS performs well overall in CAASPP, AP scores, SAT/ACT scores, and graduation rate, there is still a need to address the gap between ELA and math performance, as well as an achievement gap among our subgroups (Socio-economically disadvantaged, special education, and Hispanic/Latino).
+While performance on standardized measurements stayed consistent within groups (Cohort Data) in the immediate Covid years, the data now reflects a definite decline in performance with current groups compared to historical levels of previous groups.
+It is important to note also, that there is currently no Claim/Target data for CAASPP again this year, similar to the previous two years which makes additional analysis into the specific claims needing to be addressed through tier 1 instruction.
+Also to note, the number of students now taking CAASPP summative, grade 11, is 92-95 due to size of grade.
+This drop in population does have a larger impact when comparing percentages.